Particular/docs.particular.net/nservicebus/upgrades/5to6/index.md

 Remove the `[Unique]` attribute from the saga data class.
 NServiceBus automatically makes correlated saga properties unique in version 6.

 Note that calls to `RequestTimeout()` now require an instance of `IMessageHandlerContext` to be passed in.
 Pass in the context parameter that was passed in to the `Handle()` method.
-Additionally, this method returns a `Task` which should have `ConfigureAwait(false)` applied and then wait for the response with `await`.
+Additionally, this method returns a `Task` which should wait for the response with `await`.

 See also: